Huw-J-Williams/PalmerChem_Software/code_formatting.md

   ------
   TypeError
     If a float is provided.
-- **Notes** - Extra notes on the function, such as the theory, formulae or references.
+- **Notes** - Extra notes on the Class/function/method, such as the theory, formulae or references.

 Classes should be documented beneath the Class definition, _not_ beneath the `__init__` definition (so that the class gets assigned the `__doc__` attribute correctly).